apideck-libraries/vault-core/README.md

 ```

 If you are using [Tailwind CSS](https://tailwindcss.com/) you should include the package path in the content path of the `tailwind.config.js`.
-Also make sure you have the Tailwindcss Forms plugin installed.

 ```js
 // tailwind.config.js